brekk/mad-notes/notes/Types/Array.md

 ## In-Place Mutation

-Arrays in Madlib are unusual in that they have operations which mutate them in place, unlike [[Migration - Coming From JavaScript#Copies over Mutation|most functions in Madlib]].
+Arrays in Madlib are unusual in that they have operations which mutate them in place, unlike [[Coming From JavaScript#Copies over Mutation|most functions in Madlib]].

 ```mad
 import Array from "Array"